JF Ptak Science Books Post 1220

 This double-page spread in the Illustrated London News for 28 July 1945 displays what was left of the Japanese Navy.
 Originally appearing in LIFE magazine a few weeks earlier, the image represents classes of Japanese naval ship, multiplied by the estimated number of ships in that class.
 Even after all of the great losses of 1942/3, the Japanese Navy was still the third largest afloat.

-The navy consisted of an estimated 10 battleships, 6 carriers, 15-30 cruisers, 60-80 destroyers,and an not-estimated number of subs (though there were at this point use din patrol and to accompany the fleet.
+The navy consisted of an estimated 10 battleships, 6 carriers, 15-30 cruisers, 60-80 destroyers,and an not-estimated number of subs--or at least that is what was being published as the case in LIFE/ILN.

 This is an excellent display of a significant amount of historical data, made quickly understandable to even a quick reader, or even to a non-reader.
-Two weeks from this date would find this information moot.
-[Image may be purchased from our blog bookstore, here.]
+Two weeks from this date would find this information about the remaining Japanese Navy to be beside the point.

 This chart shows the numbers of each class of vessel sunk by year: